microsoft/FluidFramework/docs/contributing/README.md

 # How to Contribute

-There are many ways to contribute to the Prague project: logging bugs, submitting pull requests with bug fixes or new features, reporting issues, and adding to documentation.
+There are many ways to contribute to the Fluid project: logging bugs, submitting pull requests with bug fixes or new features, reporting issues, and adding to documentation.

 Check out the [issues list](https://github.com/Microsoft/Prague/issues) for ways you can contribute.
 Issues